F3rika/mapPat/docs/source/customGuide.rst

 It is also possible to use mapPat to analyse custom datasets; in order to do so it is essential to follow some simple key rules during input generation:

 #.
-When producing counts tables for custom data make sure to follow the layout described at :doc:`inReqCounts`.
+When producing counts tables for custom data make sure to follow the layouts described at :doc:`inReqCounts`.
 #.
-When producing pathogen specific configuration tables for custom data make sure to follow the layout described at :doc:`inReqConfig`.
+When producing pathogen specific configuration tables for custom data make sure to follow the layouts described at :doc:`inReqConfig`.
 #.
-Make sure to update the general configuration tables in order to include information about your data.
+Make sure to add to your dataset copies of each general configuration table updated so to include information about your data.
 This is required for mapPat to handle data properly.
-Follow the layout described at :doc:`inReqConfig` to avoid any issues.
+Follow the layouts described at :doc:`inReqConfig` to avoid any issues.
 #.
 Please follow the same folders structure as in the precomputed mapPat datasets and put your custom data in a new set of folders.
 Mind that the name of the newly added dataset and folders must match information from the ``mapPat_inTabUpdates_Availability.txt`` and ``PathogenSelection_ConfigTab.txt`` configuration tables.
 #.
 Store your custom dataset in the ``Datasets`` folder.
+#.
+Remember to comment the code at line 42 of the ``mapPat_config.R`` file.
+To guarantee periodical updates mapPat automathically downloads a new copy of ``mapPat_inTabUpdates_Availability.txt`` from GitHub every time it is launched; commeting the abovementioned line allows to avoid the unwanted overwriting of your custom file.

 Moreover, if custom data to be analysed using mapPat are: